KolaczykResearch/fund-domain-networks/README.md

 RUNTIME:

 The main file is 'fund_domain.sage'.
-Sample Frechet means can be computed using 'sample_frechet_mean.sage'.
 To get started, change directories to the one containing this file.
 Enter the command

 load('fund_domain.sage')